Key Takeaways

 When considering a machine learning certificate program, it makes sense to also entertain options in data science.
 Data science focuses on leveraging complex data analysis — often with the help of machine learning — to develop actionable insights to support business goals.

 These days, data science programs are so ubiquitous that it would be easy to think of machine learning as just a tool for data science, but this wouldn’t do justice to machine learning.
-While it certainly does have utility for data science, machine learning algorithms have important applications mere business analytics, including medical diagnosis, high-frequency trading, image recognition, product recommendation, and much more.
+While it certainly does have utility for data science, machine learning algorithms have important applications beyond business analytics, including medical diagnosis, high-frequency trading, image recognition, product recommendation, and much more.

 If you’re driven by data and want to focus on producing novel new ways to analyze it and develop insights that can directly support business decisions — or you want to manage these operations — a data science certificate program or bootcamp would be a good choice.